Ahmed-coder143/Python/README.md

 The user to enter a number.
 It then converts the input integer into a list of its individual digits using a list comprehension.
 The script concludes by displaying the separated digits using the print function, providing a simple example of digit extraction in Python.

+**Minimum-Number.py**
+The user to input a list of numbers separated by spaces.
+It then converts the input into a list of integers and utilizes the built-in min function to identify and print the smallest number from the provided list.

+**Maximum-Number.py**
+The user to input a list of numbers separated by spaces.
+It then converts the input into a list of integers and utilizes the built-in min function to identify and print the largest number from the provided list.